MESSAGE FROM TUMBLONG HILLS

 At Tumblong Hills, we like to think of ourselves as a community within a community.
 A tapestry of experienced vineyard operators who have honed their craft in some of Southern NSW’s most substantial and progressive wine regions, now working towards a shared idea of creating wine.

 We’re also sustainability-minded.
-We have began transitioning our products to Lean+Green wine bottles which are made from 90% recycled glass.
-This means our wine will be more environmentally-friendly and have less of a carbon footprint.
+We have recently transitioned our products to Lean+Green wine bottles which are made from 90% recycled glass.
+As a result, our wine is more environmentally-friendly and has a significantly smaller carbon footprint.

 Altitude: 250 to 350 metres